atomicobject/objection/README.md

       id myModel = [[Objection globalInjector] getObject:[MyModel class]];
     }

-### External Dependencies
+### Integrating external and custom objects

 Objection supports associating an object outside the context of Objection by configuring an ObjectionModule.

-You can also mark registered singleton classes as eager singletons.
-Eager singletons will be instantiated during the creation of the injector rather than being lazily instantiated.
+#### Instance and Protocol Bindings

+You can bind a type to a specific instance of that type.
+This is useful when an object exists or is constructed outside of Objection.

-### Example
+#### Example
       @interface MyAppModule : ObjectionModule {

       }